brunobg/webdevbook/docs/README.md

 We use [Laravel](https://laravel.com) for the backend, but the concepts would apply to any other backend as well.
 Laravel is a pretty low level framework for these days, but we can see the entire backend stack with it.
 Again, this is not a basic Laravel introduction, so it might move a bit fast you have never developed anything in PHP before.

-REST might be old, but it's still widely used, simple and effective to implement in any language and framework.
-If you stick to REST for communication you can implement the backend/frontend of this book paired a completely different frontend/backend.
-You can also swap REST for GraphQL or other kind of backend access by just swapping the communication code.
+We'll setup a Graphql endpoint for the backend, though briefly talk about REST endpoints and controllers as well.
+Other than the details of the communication you can implement the backend/frontend of this book paired a completely different frontend/backend.

 ### About the author